JetBrains-Research/MR-loader/README.md

 # MR-loader

 > [!IMPORTANT]
-> Crucial information.
-Tool is fully dependent on server response.
+> Tool is fully dependent on server response.
 Servers may differ and changed overtime.
 > If you encounter errors in results, please report.

 Tool for loading merge requests from Gerrit.
 Github functionality will be added later.